-- ▶ Mortgages and business loans are eligible for repayment holidays from 26 March 2020 until 31 March 2021. - The Business Finance Guarantee scheme was announced on 24 March 2020 and has since undergone modifications.
+- Mortgages and business loans are eligible for repayment holidays from 26 March 2020 until 31 March 2021. - The Business Finance Guarantee scheme was announced on 24 March 2020 and has since undergone modifications.
 The scheme currently provides for loans up to \$5 million for firms with a turnover of up to \$200 million per annum.
 The loans are for a maximum of five years and are expected to be provided by the banks at competitive, transparent rates.
 The Government will carry 80% of the credit risk, with the other 20% to be carried by the banks.
-The scheme is open for applications until 31 December 2020.
+The scheme is open for applications until June 2021 (extended from the previous expiry date of 31 December 2020).
 The criteria for borrowing has been extended from liquidity support/bridging finance to enable general purpose borrowing, including for capital investment, for businesses affected by COVID-19.
-In addition, loans made under the scheme can be used to re-finance up to 20% of a borrower's existing indebtedness. - From 12 May 2020, Inland Revenue can provide loans of up to \$100,000, to eligible organisations, who satisfy the strict terms and conditions of the Small Business Cashflow Loan Scheme.
-Eligibility criteria include: that organisations must be eligible for the wage subsidy scheme; must have 50 or fewer FTE employees; must be a viable business and must use the funds only for operating costs.
+In addition, loans made under the scheme can be used to re-finance up to 20% of a borrower's existing indebtedness.
+Additional availability and flexibility was also announced by the Government on 15 December 2020. - From 12 May 2020, Inland Revenue can provide loans of up to \$100,000, to eligible organisations, who satisfy the strict terms and conditions of the Small Business Cashflow Loan Scheme.
+Eligibility criteria include: that organisations must be eligible for the wage subsidy scheme; must have 50 or fewer FTE employees; must be a viable business and must adhere to rules around the use of the funds.
 The Government has announced changes to extend the scheme to 31 December 2023 (previously 31 December 2020), and the interest free period of the loan to two years (previously one year).
 The loans have a maximum term of five years and are subject to 3% interest if not repaid within the interest free period.
+On 18 December 2020, the Government announced an intention to make further changes to the scheme in February 2021.
+The criteria would expand access to the scheme to allow businesses to reapply if they have taken up the loan and since repaid it, and to allow for the funds to be used more broadly.
+Details of the changes proposed are expected in early 2021.